Russo, Switzerland

 Russo is a village and former municipality in the district of Locarno in the canton of Ticino, Switzerland.

 In 1995 the municipality was merged with the other, neighboring municipalities Comologno and Crana to form a new and larger municipality Onsernone.

+Notable people: Evaristo Garbani-Nerini born Russo 1867, deceased Lugano 1944.
+Member and president of Swiss National Council and member Swiss Supreme Court.
+President Universal Postal Union.

 Historic population

 The historical population is given in the following table: